mobanisto/pinpit-gradle-plugin/README.md

 cross-platform because `jlink` can assemble runtime images from JDK images for different platforms than the build host platform.

-Assembling Debian packages currently still relies on Debian-specific native tools (i.e. `dpkg`), but it is planned to replace those with pure JVM-based archiving tools in a future release so that building Debian packages will become possible for all host systems.
+Assembling Debian packages does no longer rely on Debian-specific native tools (i.e. `dpkg-deb`).
+Instead this has been implemented using pure JVM-based archiving tools so that building Debian is possible for all host systems.

 Assembling MSI installers uses the Wix toolchain.
 On Windows, this runs natively and on Linux hosts, Wine is used to run it.